 This was my first time working with whole nutmeg and surprisingly, it wasn’t hard at all.
 I just used my microplane zester/grater to grate the seed and I quickly had a fine dusting of fragrant nutmeg.

-Be sure to check out the full recipe and the notes to see how you can modify the recipe to make it work for you.
-I’ve made the oats several different ways — with leftover homemade diary-free nog and with store-bought vegan coconut milk eggnog — and they’ve all been delicious!
-And if for some reason you’ve landed on this recipe but don’t have leftover eggnog to use, that’s totally fine too.
-You can make these eggnog overnight oats with 3/4 cup of milk (I like using unsweetened vanilla almond milk) and extra spices as noted in the recipe.
-This version has less sugar and tastes similar to eggnog. 🙂
+milk – I’ve made the oats with leftover homemade diary-free nog and with store-bought vegan coconut milk eggnog — and they’ve all been delicious!
+If you don’t have leftover eggnog to use, that’s totally fine too.
+You can make these eggnog overnight oats with milk (I like using unsweetened vanilla almond milk).

 vanilla protein powder– I like adding vanilla protein powder for a little extra protein.
 If you don’t do protein powder you can leave this out or add in 1/4 cup yogurt for extra protein.

 chia seeds – these little seeds add a bit of fiber, protein and omega-3 fatty acids and they help absorb some of the liquid which gives the oats a thicker consistency.

 cinnamon – for some spice.

 freshly grated nutmeg and pomegranate arils – the real key to making these eggnog overnight oats super festive is the pomegranate arils and fresh nutmeg.

 The base “recipe” for overnight oats is so simple!
 The hardest part is getting the right ratio of oats to liquid, but if you follow my recipes you’ll be set!